Cremper/Potato-Virus-Safe/README.md

 This is a safe but annoying virus.
 Doesn't spread in any way.

-If exe doesnt work, use python and install library pillow and pygame.
+If exe doesnt work, use python and install libraries pillow and pygame.